 You can always ask for assistance in other ways when purchasing new construction.
 For example, closing costs are one way for you to save without lowering the price of the house.
-The same goes for amenities - ask for things appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
+The same goes for amenities - ask for things appliance upgrades, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 That can go the other way around, too.
-If upgrades are already in the contract, see if you can get the builder to take them out - you might be able to install them later yourself at a savings anyway.
+If upgrades are already in the contract, see if you can get the builder to remove them - you might be able to install them later yourself at a savings anyway.

 While you should always negotiate a home warranty so problems can be fixed, it's also imperative you get a home inspection before closing.
-Inevitable problems can be repaired (by the builder) before you move in and larger problems identified before they become your problem.
+Inevitable problems can be repaired (by the builder) before you move in and larger issues identified before they become your problem.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.

-Give us a call at 941-702-HOME (4663) to launch the search for your new home today.
+941-702-HOME (4663) to start the search for your new home today.